kvzhuang/vlc/README.md

     fullscrren : Set player fullscreen.

-6. State detection - thank god the YUI ATTR has change enevt, so even there is no
+6. State detection - thank god the YUI ATTR has change enevt, so even origin vla web plugin state change event is not working.
+   We can still detect its state.

+'''javascript
         vlc.on("buffering", function(e){ //when play is buffering
             Y.log("VLC buffering");
         });